bedwards254/born-digital-bootcamp-edits/img_migration.rst

 2. Ensure that the Digital Archives hard drive is mounted inside BitCurator.
 If necessary, double-click the **New Volume** icon in the toolbar on the left-hand side of the screen.
 Once the Digital Archives hard drive is mounted, a **New Volume** icon will appear on the Desktop.
 3. Double-click the **New Volume** icon on the Desktop and navigate to the **[collection]_diskImages** folder.
 4. Open a terminal window but right-clicking anywhere on the Desktop and selecting **Open Terminal**.
-5. Navigate to the directory in which existing image files are stored

 ---------------
 Run the script: